Cycling to Kuang Si

 Sometime in autumn of 2016 Darsh and I are collecting ideas for our upcoming trip.
 Discussing Luang Prabang:

-Darsh: We could trek and visit the Kuang Si Waterfalls!!
+D: We could trek and visit the Kuang Si waterfalls!!

 A quick look on Google research later my reply read:

 Bike as in bicycle that is.
 My inspiration came from Summer and Kaela's blog post.
 They make it sound like quite a torturous adventure, so we're not exactly sure what to expect.
 Not that we (or at least I) would care too much either.
 We have most of the day available and are quite excited about some outdoor activity.
 There are a couple of other blog posts describing cycling to Kuang Si waterfalls.
 I've enjoyed this one in particular, by Richard at The Matrix of World Travel.